eurohlam/archery-logbook/README.md

 ## Project

 This API is a part of a free project [Archer's Log Book](https://roundkick.nz/).
-Archer's Log Book helps archers to manage their scores, bows and overall progress.
+Archer's Log Book helps archers to manage their rounds, bows and overall progress.

 ## How to build